jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 - [An Intuitive Explanation of Bayes' Theorem](https://yudkowsky.net/rational/bayes/) by Eliezer Yudkowsky [blog]
   - I link to this article all over the place because it's just so good.
 It won't teach you to use Bayesian techniques in your machine learning model, but it will teach you why you'd want to!
 - [Probability Theory: The Logic of Science](https://www.amazon.com/Probability-Theory-Science-T-Jaynes/dp/0521592712) by E.T.
 Jaynes [textbook]
-  - Rederiving probabilitiy theory from scratch might be overkill, but this book sort of reads like the Feynman Lectures, but for probability theory.
+  - Rederiving probability theory from scratch might be overkill, but this book sort of reads like the Feynman Lectures, but for probability theory.
 Be sure to grab the [unofficial errata](http://ksvanhorn.com/bayes/jaynes/index.html)
 - [Machine Learning: A Probabilistic Perspective](https://www.amazon.com/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020) by Kevin Murphy [textbook]
   - This is pretty lengthy but for the first 3 chapters (reintroducing key ideas in machine learning, probability theory, and generative models) are a quick way to get up to speed with a lot of the jargon, if you've already done a bit of probability theory beforehand!
 Chapter 5 on Bayesian statistics and chapter 21 on variational inference (see below) are especially relevant to the FEP!